 Dancewave’s signature arts education program provides high-quality dance programs to NYC schools, community centers and senior centers.
 Dancewave meet your students’ needs through fully customizable programs, from one-day workshops or master classes to semester- and year-long residencies.

-NEW VIRTUAL PROGRAMS!
+WE OFFER VIRTUAL PROGRAMS!

-Dancewave offers a variety of different virtual learning models: Asynchronous Learning(pre-recorded classes offered through Vimeo), Virtual Class Packages, and an innovative new Race & Dance Curriculum.
+Dancewave offers a variety of different virtual learning models: Asynchronous Learning(pre-recorded classes offered through Vimeo), Virtual Class Packages, and our innovative new Race & Dance Curriculum.
 Our virtual learning programs can be adapted to fit your lesson plans, schedule needs, preferred dance style and learning standards, and connect your students with our vibrant teaching artists!